-Recall that we can use a spectrograph to measure the temperature of a dense object in space by locating the wavelength of the peak emission (λ{max}) and applying Wein's Law.
-In last week's lab we found we could use two filters, blue and red to get a good idea of the temperature instead of taking a full spectrum.
+Recall that we can use a spectrograph to measure the temperature of a dense object in space by locating the wavelength of the peak emission ( $\lambda{max}$ ) and applying Wein's Law.
+Remember from the H-R Diagram Activity during the spectra unit that we can use the light two filters to get a good idea of the temperature instead of taking a full spectrum.
+This is faster and easier than taking a full spectrum.

-However, in astronomy we typically use Blue (called B) and Green (called V for "visible").
-In last week's lab we used the ratio of intensities in each filter to get the color index.
-Sometimes, we want to use those filters with magnitudes instead of intensity.
-If we are using magnitudes, the color index is defined as the magnitude (brightness) of a star in the B filter minus its magnitude in the V filter (this is because magnitudes are logarithmic).
+In astronomy, we typically use Blue (called B) and Green (called V for "visible").
+We typically measure the light collected through those filters in magnitudes instead of intensity.
+If we are using magnitudes, the color index is defined as the magnitude (brightness) of a star in the B filter minus its magnitude in the V filter.